Do Cat Foods For Sensitive Stomachs Really Help?

 If an elimination diet doesn’t work, your vet may put your cat on a hydrolyzed diet, which helps pre-digest the food by breaking up the proteins.
 In some cases, you may be able to cook for your cat with the guidance of a veterinary nutritionist.
 If a change in diet works, then your cat will most likely be diagnosed with food responsive enteritis (FRE), and you’ll be keeping them on their new diet in order to improve their quality of life.

 Things may get scary before you know your cat’s diagnosis.
-“A huge problem in cats right now is that it’s virtually impossible to distinguish inflammatory bowel disease from lymphoma without a biopsy,” says Dr. Kornreich.
+“A huge problem in cats right now is that it’s virtually impossible to distinguish inflammatory bowel disease from lymphoma without a biopsy,” Dr. Kornreich says.
 But getting a biopsy would mean putting your cat under anesthesia, which does carry more risks than a food trial.

 Whatever the prognosis, it’s important that you take your cat to see a veterinarian to help determine the cause of their upset stomach.
-No one wants to see their pet suffer unnecessarily, and by taking these steps to understand their physical cues, you’ll ultimately come up with a plan to cure their ailments.
+No one wants to see their pet in pain, and by taking these steps to understand their physical cues, you’ll ultimately come up with a plan to cure their ailments.

 Veterinarian Dr. Alycia Washington breaks down the four most common types of cancer in cats, from how to spot the early signs to how to treat them.